 “All our systems, processes and even our accounting system are designed to consistently provide this information which enables us to make better decisions within our business and for our clients.

-“This cost per tonne measurement and management ensures that we don’t over-design or under-design our process plants.”
+“This cost per tonne measurement and management ensures that we don’t over-design or under-design our process plant.”

 Based on this, the company has coined its operating model “The AMC business model” which means the company’s income stream is not dependent on the size of the plant but rather on the performance of the plant regardless of the size.